 You will have 90 minutes to answer the questions and there is no break.
-As part of the test there are 2 short answer questions that will each take about 10 minutes to answer.
 Topics on the test include life science, earth and space science, and physical science.
 As part of your test prep be sure to review our GED Science Tips:

 Look for trends in the data.
 Graphs and tables provide a lot of data.
 You will not need everything to solve, just be able to see the relationship between the numbers.
 Look for direct and indirect relationships between each element in the table.
 This should allow you to answer questions that relate to the relationship of the variables present.

 Identify dependent and independent variables.
 There are usually a couple of questions about dependent and independent variables, so make sure you know the difference between these!
 Independent variables are the variables that are being changed or controlled in an experiment.
 Dependent variables are the variables that are being tested and measured.
 As the experimenter changes the independent variable, the effect on the dependent variable is observed and recorded.
 For example, think about an experiment to test the effects of different amounts of fertilizer on the growth rate of plants.
 The amount of fertilizer used would be the independent variable.
 The growth rate of the plants would be the dependent variable.